 Vaccine availability varies by state.
 A list of state and territorial health department websites can be found on the CDC website.

-In New Jersey, everyone ages 12 and older, is now eligible to receive a COVID-19 vaccine.
+In New Jersey, everyone ages 5 and older, is encouraged to receive a COVID-19 vaccine.
+The FDA has authorized, and the CDC has recommended, vaccines and booster shots from Pfizer-BioNTech, Moderna, and Johnson & Johnson Janssen for adults.
+Children ages 5 and older get an age-appropriate dose of the Pfizer-BioNTech COVID-19 vaccine.
 Need help finding a vaccination site?
 Complete a Vaccine Interest Form and we will reach out to you based on where you live and the opportunities we have in your area.

 New Jersey residents can also check New Jersey’s vaccination page for more information on vaccine availability.

 The CDC recommends anyone age 18 or older receive a COVID-19 vaccine booster.
 If you received a Pfizer-BioNTech or Moderna vaccine, you are eligible for a booster shot six months or more after the initial shots.
 If you received the Johnson & Johnson COVID-19 vaccine, a booster shot is recommended two months or more after initial shot.

 AmeriHealth New Jersey covers the cost of administering vaccines and booster shots with no cost-share (such as co-pays, deductibles, coinsurance) for members regardless of where the vaccine is given.

 Visit our COVID-19 FAQs for more detailed information on vaccine coverage.

 The FDA grants a vaccine an EUA only after it has determined that the vaccine is safe to use, and provides effective protection against a virus.
 Clinical trials involving thousands of people must demonstrate that vaccination prevents a large percentage of people from being infected, and that any potential side effects are very rare.